Getting students to vote for you

-You’ve submitted your nomination, it’s now time to start planning your campaign!
-This page will tell you all about how you can run a successful campaign.
+You’ve submitted your nomination, it’s now time to start planning your campaign to get people to vote for you!
+This page will tell you all about how you can run a successful elections campaign.

 There is no right or wrong way to campaign, they come in all shapes and sizes.
 The main thing is to be creative and bold coming up with an interesting what that tells people who you are and why they should vote for you.

-Still stuck?
-Here’s some effective campaign tip to get you started:
+Here’s some effective campaigning tips to get you started:

 No – we always encourage you to have a team of friends around to support you!
 Having a support system in place can help you and your campaign.
 Friends can help spread the message about your campaign more widely, so you’re likely to have a bigger reach.
 They can also be an important source of emotional support and encouragement – if you’re feeling tired or stressed, a friendly smile and some encouraging words can make a big difference!